Meet Our Team

 Kori delivers results for her clients at every stage of litigation.
 She has prevailed at trial, before trial, and in post-trial proceedings in a variety of areas—from business disputes to products liability, defamation to trade secrets, and all manner of white collar crime.
 Her clients include high-net-worth individuals, entrepreneurs, public figures, and companies from a range of industries, including entertainment, technology, health care, transportation, construction, real estate, and sports.

 Kori’s current representations include the widely publicized “Varsity Blues” college admissions case, in which she co-leads the defense of the decorated former USC water polo coach against federal fraud conspiracy charges.
-In addition to securing severance of our client’s trial, Kori and the defense team prevailed on a motion to dismiss the government’s property fraud allegations, and obtained the government’s dismissal of its lead RICO charge.
+In addition to securing severance of our client’s trial, Kori and the defense team prevailed on a motion to dismiss the government’s property fraud allegations, obtained the government’s dismissal of its lead RICO charge, and ultimately won a motion for a new trial after extensive litigation following a multi-week trial.

 In another high profile matter, Kori represents the former president of Outcome Health in parallel SEC and federal criminal proceedings pending in Chicago which allege a $1 billion fraud scheme targeting the prominent startup’s pharmaceutical clients and investors.
 In an early victory, Kori and the defense team defeated the government’s motion to stay the SEC proceedings.